-If your research includes a clinical trial, address item 5, "Data and Safety Monitoring Plan."
+If your research includes a clinical trial, separately address item 10, "Data and Safety Monitoring Plan" of the PHS398 Research Plan Component.

 Protection of Human Subjects

 1. RISKS TO THE SUBJECTS

 a.
 Human Subjects Involvement and Characteristics

 - Describe the proposed involvement of human subjects in the work outlined in the Research Design and Methods section. - Describe the characteristics of the subject population, including their anticipated number, age range, and health status. - Identify the criteria for inclusion or exclusion of any subpopulation. - Explain the rationale for the involvement of special classes of subjects, such as fetuses, neonates, pregnant women, children, prisoners, institutionalized individuals, or others who may be considered vulnerable populations.
 Note that 'prisoners' includes all subjects involuntarily incarcerated (for example, in detention centers) as well as subjects who become incarcerated after the study begins. - List any collaborating sites where human subjects research will be performed, and describe the role of those sites in performing the proposed research.